Latest News

 After the building is completed, clean energy sources will increase their share in the overall capacity mix of the grid from 39% to 44%.

-This means that, while the U.S. electricity system will continue to be primarily powered by gas, clean energy sources will make up the majority of the remainder and play a major role in the ongoing efforts to reduce pollution in the U.S. Energy System.
+This means that, while the U.S. electricity system will continue to be primarily powered by gas, clean energy sources will make up the majority of the remainder and play a major role in the ongoing efforts of the U.S. system of energy to reduce pollution.

 You like this article?
 Check it out